ietf-wg-acme/acme/draft-ietf-acme.md

 With Simple HTTP validation, the client in an ACME transaction proves its control over a domain name by proving that it can provision resources on an HTTP server that responds for that domain name.
-The ACME server challenges the client to provision a file with a specific string as its contents.
+The ACME server challenges the client to provision a file with a specific JWS as its contents.

 As a domain may resolve to multiple IPv4 and IPv6 addresses, the server will connect to at least one of the hosts found in A and AAAA records, at its